haiku/website/content/blog/waddlesplash/2023-05-12_haiku_activity_contract_report_april_2023.md

 ### HaikuPorts

-Begasus also wrote up a [quarterly report](https://discuss.haiku-os.org/t/haikuporter-haikuports-quarterly-report/13303) for HaikuPorts and HaikuPorter on the forums.
+Begasus also wrote up a [monthly report](https://discuss.haiku-os.org/t/haikuports-report-april-2023/13443/9) for HaikuPorts and HaikuPorter on the forums.

 ### Website